Discrete complex analysis on isoradial graphs: Introduction

 It is thus natural to consider this family of graphs in the context of {\em universality} for 2D models with (conjecturally) conformally invariant scaling limits (as the mesh tends to zero).

 The primary goal of our paper is to provide a ``toolbox'' of discrete versions of continuous results (particularly ``hard'' estimates) sufficient to perform a passage to the scaling limit.
 Of particular interest to us is the {\em critical Ising model}, and this paper starts a series devoted to its {\em universality} (which means that the scaling limit is independent of the shape of the lattice).
-We plan to establish convergence of certain discrete holomorphic observables, and then deduce convergence of interfaces to Oded Schramm's SLE curves and corresponding loop ensembles.
-See \cite{ChSm08}, \cite{Sm06} for the strategy of our proof and \cite{Sm07} for the square lattice case.
+See \cite{Sm06}, \cite{ChSm08} for the strategy of our proof, \cite{ChSm09} for the convergence of certain discrete holomorphic observables and \cite{Sm07} for the square lattice case.

 Our results can also be applied to other lattice models.
 The uniform convergence of the discrete Poisson kernel (\ref{DefDiscrPoisson}) already implies {universality} for the loop-erased random walks on isoradial graphs.
 Namely, our paper together with \cite{LSchW04} implies that their trajectories converge to SLE$(2)$ curves (see Sect.~3.2, especially Remark~3.6, in \cite{LSchW04}).
 There are several other fields where discrete harmonic and discrete holomorphic functions defined on isoradial graphs play essential role and hence where our results may be useful: approximation of conformal maps \cite{Buck08}; discrete integrable systems \cite{BMS05}; and the theory of discrete Riemann surfaces \cite{Mer07}.